Call-for-Code-for-Racial-Justice/Hacktoberfest/docs/README.md

 We welcome both technical and non-technical contributors!
 Whether you're learning how to code, an expert coder, a designer, we look forward to your contribution!
 Check out our projects below to see how you can get involved.

-See the official DigitalOcean [Hacktoberfest](https://hacktoberfest.digitalocean.com/resources/participation) page on details to track your work and qualify for swag.
+See the official DigitalOcean [Hacktoberfest](https://hacktoberfest.digitalocean.com/resources/participation) page on details to track your work and qualify for swag